 What is Distributed Ledger Technology?

-Distributed ledger is a database that runs on a distributed network.
-It is spread over diverse locations, networks and beyond boundaries.
+Distributed ledger is a digital database that runs on a distributed network.
+It is spread over diverse locations, networks, and beyond boundaries.
 The main idea behind distributed ledger is that any central authority does not control it and hence offers transparency.

 By using distributed ledgers, there is no need for centralized authority.
 A distributed network is all about decentralization.
 It is a network of ledger or contracts that is maintained by nodes.
-The nodes that can be merged into blocks which makes it even easier to maintain larger distributed network ledgers.
-Without the need for central authority, all the information stays secure.
+The nodes can be merged into blocks which makes it even easier to maintain larger distributed network ledgers.
+Without the need for a central authority, all the information stays secure.

 Blockchain vs Distributed Ledger Technology (DLT)